Any success that happens at the expense of your

 What happened in the weeks that followed was exactly as much work (non-stop, all-day) and exactly as much stress (I lost 20 pounds) as I anticipated.
 But it was harder on my family than I ever imagined it would have been.
 So we quit.
 And I am NOT a quitter, so I won’t lie, for me, quitting has been harder than the workload.
 It has been a roller coaster ride of emotions but I’m without-a-doubt certain that we did the right thing.

 The aftermath still continues.
 It continues to be hard on our marriage, the failure continues to take an emotional toll on me.
 I thought it would be over when we buried the gardens in hay mulch last month.
 Every time I would go outdoors I would have a panic attack and break down.
 It was just so overwhelming.
 Sure we weren’t selling and I didn’t need to plant so much for fall, but something had to be done with the 800 pounds of tomatoes I grew!
 I couldn’t let the weeds pull nutrients from the soil and go to seed making my garden work that much more difficult next year.
-Earlier this week, when I sat down with the first seed catalogue of 2017 that arrived in the mail, there it all was again.
+Earlier this week, when I sat down with the first seed catalog of 2017 that arrived in the mail, there it all was again.
 All the anxiety, frustration, and weight of failure.
 I pushed through it and felt the emotion (just like I am to write this now… it’s been sitting in my drafts for weeks, and I can’t bring myself to finish).
 I made sure to circle a few fun things that would never sell at the market but might be interesting to try.

 I’m not going to get into what led us to begin this work.
 I’m not going to play the blame game, though I really, really want to justify it and feel like less of a quitter.
-Instead I’m going to simply tell you the reasons why we aren’t turning our homestead into a business again.
+Instead, I’m going to simply tell you the reasons why we aren’t turning our homestead into a business again.
 Sure, there may be ways that we can earn a few extra dollars here and there.
 I’m talking about quit-your-day-job, leave-the-rat-race, make-a-full-time-living-off-the-land kind of business here.
 Much ado is made of becoming part of the ground swell, join the movement, and becoming a local farmer.
 Much ado is made about leaving your day job behind and I know many, many of you have this goal in mind.
 It is my hope in doing so that you might be able to glean from our experiences and be prepared for what lies ahead of you should you choose to go forward with plans to start a family farm.

 The One Reason Why We Aren’t Turning Our Homestead into a Small Farm: Quality of Life